Helen Thompson Woolley: Personal life

-Socioeconomic status

-As a single-income, middle-class family, Woolley's family presumably struggled with some financial constraints.
-The eldest daughter, Jane, was able to attend the University of Michigan for one year however, she had to withdraw due to the family's inability to carry the financial burden of tuition payment.
-However, Woolley won a scholarship to the University of Chicago as a result of her high average upon graduating from Englewood High School in 1893.
-Woolley's family would have been affected by The Panic of 1893, a serious economic depression in the US that started in 1893–1897.
-The scholarship she received allowed her to attend university with only expenses of books and travel fare.
-Without the scholarship, Woolley's education and career might have met the same fate as her older sister Jane.

-Relationship and Travels

 Woolley met her husband, Paul Gerhardt Woolley in university when she was a senior and Paul was finishing medical studies at Chicago.
 Soon after meeting, they were engaged and remained engaged for eight years during which time both completed their professional training.
 After completing their undergraduate studies, Woolley was offered a graduate fellowship and remained in Chicago while Paul left for residency at Johns Hopkins University.

 After working in Massachusetts for four years, Woolley left her job and moved to Japan where Paul was working as an epidemiologist.
 She and Paul were married in Yokohama.
 Soon thereafter, they moved to the Philippines where Paul directed a laboratory.
 In the Philippines, Woolley began working for the Bureau of Education, performing research on childhood education and the best years for learning.
-While Woolley took on this project, Paul took a job in Siam (now called Thailand) doing public health work and manufacturing vaccines for smallpox and anthrax.
+While Woolley took on this project, Paul took a job in Siam (now Thailand) doing public health work and manufacturing vaccines for smallpox and anthrax.
 She joined Paul once her project was done.

 When Woolley became pregnant, Paul sent her home out of concern for her and the baby's health.
-At six months pregnant, Woolley took a boat to the West Coast, then taking a train back to her parents’ home, arriving barely six weeks before her first daughter, Eleanor Faxon Woolley, was born (August 26, 1907).
+At six months pregnant, Woolley took a boat to the West Coast, then taking a train back to her parents’ home, arriving barely six weeks before her first daughter, Eleanor Faxon Woolley, was born on August 26, 1907.
 Eleanor's birth sparked Woolley's interest in child and developmental psychology.

 After spending a year in Omaha, Nebraska the family moved to Cincinnati.
 Paul began teaching at the medical school, while Woolley was a philosophy lecturer at the University of Cincinnati.
 However, during their years in Cincinnati, Woolley and Paul drifted apart.
 Paul eventually took on a job in Detroit running a medical testing laboratory, and Woolley left Cincinnati in 1921 to follow Paul to Detroit.

 In 1924, Paul contracted tuberculosis from the diagnostic laboratory and left for a sanatorium in Pasadena, California.
 Paul Woolley filed for a divorce from Woolley in 1927 with the plans of marrying Millie Thompson (no relation) and eventually died in 1932.
 Woolley died of a cerebral hemorrhage at age 72 in Pennsylvania on Christmas Eve of 1947.